-To be eligible for any adjustment increases an employee must have been on the payroll, including on authorized leaves of absences, on the effective date of such compensation increases, and either (a) on the payroll, including on authorized leaves of absences, during the pay period during which such increase is implemented; or (b) retired, deceased, or laid off after the effective date of such compensation increase.
+To be eligible for any adjustment increases described in this Article the employee must have been on the payroll, including on an authorized leaves of absences, on the effective date of such compensation increases, and either (a) on the payroll, including on authorized leaves of absence, during the pay period during which such increase is implemented; or (b) retired, deceased, or laid off after the effective date of such compensation increase.
 Employees who leave the University voluntarily or are discharged for cause after the effective date of the compensation increase are not eligible for any increase or any retroactive pay.
 A furlough shall be considered to be an authorized leave of absence.